awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* string
-- *Default:* Use the bucket name as the database name and / as the S3 location
+- *Default:* Use the bucket name as the database name and as the S3 location

-The suffix of the database in the Glue Data Catalog.
+The suffix of the Glue Data Catalog Database.

-The name of the database is composed of the bucket name and this suffix.
+The name of the Glue Database is composed of the S3 Bucket name and this suffix.
-The suffix is also added to the S3 location inside the data lake buckets.
+The suffix is also added to the S3 location inside the data lake S3 Buckets.

 ---